 While plenty of dropshipping partners are top-quality suppliers, you should be aware there are some bad actors, too.
 You might encounter some suppliers that have a professional presence but deliver in a less-than-professional manner.

-For example, there are scammers who claim to sell brand-name products but ship knock-offs.
-When customers receive low-quality products, it reflects poorly on you, so if you find a dropshipper that claims to provide designer products at dollar store prices, be very cautious.
+For example, there are scammers who claim to sell brand-name products but ship knock-offs, and when customers receive low-quality products, it reflects poorly on you.
+So if you find a dropshipper that claims to provide designer products at dollar store prices, be very cautious.
 Like anything else, if it sounds too good to be true, it probably is.

 Less repeat business